angristan/openvpn-install/README.md

 The first time you run it, you'll have to follow the assistant and answer a few questions to setup your VPN server.

-When OpenVPN is installed, you can run the script again, and you will get the choice to :
+When OpenVPN is installed, you can run the script again, and you will get the choice to:

 - Add a client
 - Remove a client